 With a team time trial on stage two, the Spaniard’s testing will be a major asset that can then be transferred to the flats.

 Castroviejo also climbs well which means he can be a factor later into mountain stages, particularly on the valley roads between the ascents.

-Dutchman Dylan van Baarle is also likely to make the selection, having ridden with Ineos in their major pre-Tour tests including the Dauphiné and the Tour de Romandie.
+Dutchman Dylan van Baarle will also make the trip to France for the Tour, having ridden with Ineos in their major pre-Tour tests including the Dauphiné and the Tour de Romandie.

-Gianni Moscon is currently riding the Dauphiné but has struggled for form this season after a crash in the UAE Tour that left him concussed but also makes the team.
+Gianni Moscon has ridden the Dauphiné but has struggled for form this season after a crash in the UAE Tour that left him concussed but also makes the team.

 Moscon has also been a controversial figure in the peloton, being disqualified from last year’s Tour for punching Fortuneo-Samsic rider Elie Gesbert.

 While he wasn’t likely to be first pick for the squad, Moscon was bumped up to a likely candidate after the loss of Chris Froome that left the door open for a strong all-rounder like the Italian.